 Georgia was rescued from a dog fighter in 2010.
 Your donations paid for her recovery.

 Phoenix Animal Rescue is funded entirely by your donations.
-Phoenix Animal Rescue does not receive any grant funding or government funding.
 100% of your donations go towards helping the dogs we rescue.
 The dogs we pull from the Levy County Shelter in Bronson, FL are always in need of vet care.
-Your generous donations pay our $5000 monthly vet bill for the dogs we rescue.
+Your generous donations pay our vet bills at West End Animal Hospital.
+Our total vet care for 2013 was over $82,000!
+Thank you for helping us pay for expert care for our rescued dogs!

 Did you pledge on Facebook to help a dog??